SFDO-Tooling/MetaCI/CONTRIBUTING.rst

 ``docker -v``

-You should see something like the following):
+You should see something like the following:

 To get docker please visit: https://docs.docker.com/v17.09/compose/install/